FormIt3D/autodesk-formit-360-windows-help-old/Windows Primer/02_Placing-and-Modifying-Objects/2-0_place-primitive-object.md

 ---
 ##### Placing Object
-1. Click to open the Creation toolbar
+1. Click to open the Creation toolbar.

 2. Click on the cube and then drag and then click to place the cube.

-3. Place a Cylinder as well
+3. Place a Cylinder as well.

 ![](/Windows Primer/02_Placing-and-Modifying-Objects/images/placing-object.png)

 #####Moving Objects

-1. **Double Click** to select an entire object (single click will select a face, edge or vertex, which we will get to next exercise)
+1. **Double Click** to select an entire object (single click will select a face, edge or vertex, which we will get to next exercise).

 2. Hover over the object to **select the point** you will use as the **snap point.**
 ![move object](/Windows Primer/02_Placing-and-Modifying-Objects/images/moving-object.png)